 Beatrix (519 N. Clark St.) – River North – Located inside the Aloft Hotel, Beatrix is a restaurant first and foremost.
 They just happen to have a fabulous coffee bar which includes a stellar pastry selection.
 I dare you to resist the many decadent treats here.
 The coffee selection includes roasts from local Chicago giant, Metropolis.
 A unique antioxidant blend by Bulletproof is also available.
 A fabulous fresh-squeezed juice menu is also available. – Two blocks west of the Grand ‘L’ stop.

 Cafe Integral – (19 East Ohio St.) – River North – This clandestine spot is tucked inside the Freehand Hotel.
 Sit at the long communal table up front or get cozy in one of the comfy chairs in the dark nooks and crannies in the back.
 You will love the Nicaraguan coffee roasts and fare being served up here.
 Grab a seat, and the friendly staff will bring you your treats right to you. – One block north and 1/2 east of the Grand ‘L’ stop.

 Hendrickx Belgian Bakery (100 E. Walton – The Gold Goast – This is the only Belgian bakery in Chicago, and it is also on my list of Chicago’s Hidden Eats.
 It is often overlooked near the Magnificent Mile and Bloomingdales (across the street).
 Drop by for some java, an insanely good chocolate croissant or some light lunch.
-It’s a great place to hide from the world. – Four blocks north and three blocks east of the Chicago ‘L’ stop, along the CTA Red Line.
+It’s a great place to hide from the world. – Four blocks north and three blocks east of the Chicago ‘L’ stop on the CTA Red Line.

 Osmium Coffee Bar – (1117 W. Belmont – Lincoln Park) This place is set up like a bar but with coffee!
 In the warmer months take your caffeine obsession onto the outside patio.
 Impressive Dark Matter coffee creations are king here like the “Wake and Bake” made with maple syrup, sage, and black pepper.
 Or, try the “Gingersnap Trainwreck.” – 2 1/2 blocks west of the Belmont ‘L’ stop (Purple and Brown Lines stop here, too).